AUSGov/business-registration/payment-noback.md

 </div><!-- progress-container -->
 <h1 id="heading" tabindex="-1">6.
 Payment <span>(Step 6 of 6)</span></h1>
 <div class="grid-row">
-	<p style="margin-bottom: 1em;"><strong>NOTE:</strong> Navigating away from this page or closing the window may result in your payment being locked for up to two hours.</p>
+<p style="margin-bottom: 1em;"><strong class="validation-red">Warning:</strong> Your payment details may be locked for up to two hours if you navigate away from this page.
+Your application will still be saved, but you will not be able to update or submit your payment within the two-hour period.</p>
 </div>
 <div id="iframe-container" style="width: 100%; min-height:500px; margin-bottom: 20px;">
 	<iframe id="payment-iframe" src="payment-asic.html" style="width: 100%; height:750px; display: none;" >